Unturned3/Microdot/wiki/1_intro/4_envSetup.md

 # Setting up the build environment

+In this section, we will prepare our host system for building Microdot Linux.
 First, we need to create a few directories in `/opt` to store the all the files needed during the build.
 The `targetfs` directory stands for "target file system", and it will contain files that forms the bootable